Self-hosting the administration panel

 SECRET_JITSI_KEY: "<some secret key>"

-To plug WorkAdventure to your TURN server, you need to provide the following configuration in the values.yaml file:
+To use your own TURN server (such as Coturn), configure the following in the admin panel's values.yaml file:

-# The TURN server to use (you can put several values separated by commas)
+# The TURN server to use (can be multiple, comma-separated)

-# The TURN authentication secret used to generate dynamic passwords
+# The TURN authentication secret used to generate time-limited credentials

 TURN_STATIC_AUTH_SECRET: "<some secret key>"